ojacques/PowerPointToOSC/README.md

 ## Credits

 PowerPointToOSC is based on [PowerPointToOBSSceneSwitcher](https://github.com/shanselman/PowerPointToOBSSceneSwitcher) which allows to select OBS scenes based on the content of slides speaker notes.
-There is no OBS support in PowerPointToOSC, which is only focused on OSC.
+With OSC support, PowerPointToOSC is more generic.
+OBS can be controlled too using the [OSC-for-OBS](https://github.com/jshea2/OSC-for-OBS) plugin by [@jshea2](https://github.com/jshea2).